-As we move deeper into #World 2 and the digital age, everything goes digital, and we find ourselves living and working in a vast web of digital information.
-As of January 2020, over 6 billion pages were on the indexed World Wide Web, which increases by the day.
+As we move deeper into the Anthropocene, #World 2 and the digital age, everything goes digital, and we find ourselves living and working in a vast web of digital information.
+As of January 2020, over 6 billion pages were on the indexed World Wide Web, and that number continues to grow by the day.

-This web of information is highly hyper-linked to form a vast dynamic network.
+This web of information is highly hyperlinked, forming a vast, dynamic network.
 It is a complex system that contains an enormous variety of information that some call knowledge.

 It is a global information commons to which over 4 billion people have read/write access.

-Not only is it a dynamic storage space, but we can also connect and communicate via text, voice, or video with various other people.
+Not only is it a dynamic storage space, but we can also connect and communicate with others via text, voice, or video.
 People, too, can be seen as repositories of information.

-Last but not least, we must not forget the libraries of the world that still contain a massive amount of information that has yet and may never be digitized.
+Last but not least, we must not forget the libraries of the world that still contain massive amounts of information yet to be digitized and may never be.

 It is imperative that we do not pollute the global information system.
 It’s a precious resource.